Crepe is the French word for pancake. However they are not exactly the same.

 Put a ladle of dough.
 Peel off the edges when cooked.
 Turn over and finish cooking until golden brown.
 Put in a flat plate.

-Finally, to assure you prosperity and success, the tradition of the candlestick wants that one blows up his crepe with a piece of gold in the hand.
-(I do not have a gold coin at home, that’s why I’m still poor …)
+Finally, to assure you prosperity and success, the tradition of the candlemas wants that you flip your crepe with a piece of gold in the hand!

-Of all the crepe recipe I’ve tried, it’s my favorite!
+Of all the crepe recipe we've tried, it's our favorite!
 And you, what is your favorite crepe recipe?